Souly1997/Aurora/ETS1313 _sosna_gemechu/activity2_Q2_algorithm.md

 without refueling.

 * start
-* read in put (capacity in gallon and fuel in gallon the automobile can drive for 1 mile)
+* read input (capacity in gallon and fuel in gallon the automobile can drive for 1 mile)
 * calculate number of mile the automobile can drive as

  1 mile = gallon automobile can drive